+Lever

-Lever Impact mitigation Risk mitigation Oppor- tunities leveraging Volume of vehicles in the fleet: limiting the number of vehicles in the fleet to be less exposed to market volatility/market tensions in terms of supply, with less environmental impact and potentially higher RPD (rental price per day).
-Yes Yes Yes Sourcing of small(er) vehicles / vehicles less intensive in terms of resource consumption.
-Yes Giving preference to vehicles with a high degree of recyclability.
-Yes Extension of the detention period Yes Yes Qualification and selection of suppliers (incl. sustainability criteria) Yes Diversification of suppliers Yes
+Volume of vehicles in the flee limiting the number of vehicle in the fleet to be less expose to market volatility/market tensions in terms of supply, w less environmental impact ar potentially higher RPD (rental price per day).

+Sourcing of small(er) vehicles vehicles less intensive in tern of resource consumption\.

+Giving preference to vehicles with a high degree of recyclability\\.

+Extension of the detention period

+Qualification and selection of suppliers\ (incl. sustainability criteria)

+Diversification of suppliers

-Our Fleet Sourcing strategy explicitly states our preference for car manufacturers having addressed the challenge of resource depletion, and for optimization of the usage of our fleet in order to reduce the amount of newly manufactured cars put on the market.
+\Our Fleet Sourcing strategy explicitly states our preference for car manufacturers having addressed the challenge of resource depletion, and for optimization of the usage of our fleet in order to reduce the amount of newly manufactured cars put on the market.